tanner-johnson2718/MEME_OS_3/Linking/README.md

 ```

-After compilation proper, we a resemblance to an ELF file explored previously.
+After compilation proper, we see a resemblance to an ELF file explored previously.
 Sections start to appear such as .text (compiled user code) and .rodata (string literals).
 It appears as though the `.LC0, .LFB0, and .LFE0` are compiler "local variables" that do not survive assembly.
 Also the .cfi directives are used in exception handling and outside our current scope.
-Regardless we can see two imporatant things here.
-First data funtions, and meta data are organized into sections via the `.section` directive.
+Regardless we can see two important things here.
+First data, funtions, and meta data are organized into sections via the `.section` directive.
 Second, we now have compiled aseembly instead of C code.
-Runnging through the above assembly we can see that we get a "recipe" for constructing our final ELF.
+Running through the above assembly we can see that we get a "recipe" for constructing our final ELF.

 * [x86 ref](https://docs.oracle.com/cd/E26502_01/html/E28388/eoiyg.html)